How it works

 You’re now free to enjoy Santa Fe without your things!

-In this, the second-largest city in New Mexico, you will find plenty to do, especially as the city has always attracted a cross-section of people from the art world.
+In Santa Fe, the second-largest city in New Mexico, you will find plenty to do, especially as the city has always attracted a cross-section of people from the art world.
 In addition, as the city dates back all the way to 1607, there is a rich historical-cultural base that will interest anyone who is curious about the earliest formative days of the country.

 The Adobe-style buildings, mixed cultural heritage, and varied arts, plus eating and cultural options mean that any visit to Santa Fe is going to be both fascinating and fun.